-The objective is to find the widest street that separates the two classes.
+The objective is to find the widest street and the best boundary that separates the two classes.

 Imagine a vector perpendicular to the median line to the street.

 The equation to maximize 1/2*(w^2), while classifying everything correctly.

 SVM optimization doesn’t get stuck in local maximum, it has a convex base, unlike Neural nets which could often get stuck in local maxima.

 For linearly separable points, SVM works fine, but for nonlinearly separable points, you need to do a transformation to project these points to higher dimensional space, so that they can get linearly separable.
 For this, you need to use Gaussian or polynomial kernel.

 Kernels represent similarity measure for different points and impart domain knowledge.

 Adding a nonlinear feature often makes the SVM linearly separable.

 parameters of svm: